 A lot of people want to start working with Microservices and don’t quite know where to start.
 I remember being there- finding that my next project is going to use microservices architecture and I should get familiar with it.
-Of course I heard about microservices before and I have read some blog posts, but I felt that my knowledge had major gaps.
+Of course, I heard about microservices before and I have read some blog posts, but I felt that my knowledge had major gaps.
 If you are in this situation- worry no more!
 Just get yourself a copy of “Building Microservices” by Sam Newman and read it!
 Continue to find out more why I think this book has you covered.

 Criteria for a good Microservices Introduction book

 The first book you read about microservices should be language agnostic.
-I don’t recommend picking up something that tells you how to get your NodeJS microservices rule the world or how Kafka Streaming will forever change the way you build your choreography.
-You will end up spending too much time focusing on technology details and not enough appreciating the intent behind the patterns and solutions.
+I don’t recommend picking up something that tells you how to get your NodeJS microservices to rule the world or how Kafka Streaming will forever change the way you build your choreography.
+You will end up spending too much time focusing on technical details and not enough appreciating the intent behind the patterns and solutions.